Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 - `lung-seg.json`: AI Lung Segmentation MAP
 - `liver-seg.json`: AI Liver Segmentation MAP
 - `combo.json`: AI Lung & AI Liver Combo

+*Note: in these examples, we will be using `curl` command to register MONAI Deploy workflow definitions with the Workflow Manager.
+To learn more about `curl`, visit the [curl Man Page](https://curl.se/docs/manpage.html).*

 ### Hello World